Historic locomotive to stop in Summerville

 A working replica of “The Best Friend of Charleston,” the first American-built locomotive, will be making an appearance in Summerville before it’s moved to its permanent home in a new downtown Charleston museum.

-According to Summerville-Dorchester Museum Curator Chris Ohm, who has been working to organize the visit for four years, the locomotive will make an appearance on E. Doty Avenue on Oct.
+According to Summerville-Dorchester Musuem Curator Chris Ohm, who has been working to organize the visit since he joined the museum in 2008, the locomotive will make an appearance on E. Doty Avenue on Oct.
 28.

-Ohm said the four-car replica will arrive on tractor-trailers around noon on Oct.
-28 and will stay for approximately six hours.
+He said the four-car replica will arrive on tractor-trailers around noon that day and will stay for approximately six hours.
 He is in the midst of planning a celebration for the event.

 “This is, to my knowledge, going to be one of the biggest historical events we’ve ever thrown in Summerville,” he said.